waywardphilosopher/parami/src/data/blog/Knowing/2026-02-08-ways-of-knowing-03.md

 pubDatetime: 2026-02-10
 slug: knowing03
 featured: false
-draft: true
+draft: false
 tags:
   - knowing
 description: Getting into definitions!
 ---
 Welcome back!
 We're now going to tackle Theaetetus's first argument, where he says that knowledge is perception.
 This makes some kind of intuitive sense: we perceive a cat, for example, and on this basis, we know that there is a cat.

 More than this, if we had no perceptions at all, what knowledge could we have?
-Surely our knowledge would be massively depleted.
+Surely, our knowledge would be massively depleted.
 Would we know anything at all?

 Here, there's an interesting thought experiment from the Islamic philosopher Ibn Sina, called the "Floating Man" argument.
 This doesn't derive directly from Plato's thinking, but it is relevant to the topic we are exploring.
 The thought experiment goes like this.